cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

 ### Version 1.3.1

-- Version differences during an install are now displayed as a warning only and will not prevent as install
+- Version differences during an install are now displayed as a warning only and won't prevent as install
 - Corrected an issue with character encoding in the model file generation

 ### Version 1.3.0